MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>
 <br>

-* 아래의 Bedroom Image들은 5 Epoch Training 후에 DCGAN으로 생성된 Image라고 합니다.
+* The bedroom images below are images created with DCGAN after 5 epoch training.

 <br>